Covid-19 Coronavirus: PM 'gutted' by Bauer Media closure; Unveils leave scheme for essential workers, launches Covid-19 WhatsApp group

 • Covid 19 coronavirus: A week under lockdown and people are still breaching the rules

-The Government will be checking on people arriving on New Zealand – if they don't respond, they can expect a call in from the Police, Ardern said.
+The Government will be checking on people arriving in New Zealand – if they don't respond, they can expect a call in from the police, Ardern said.

 She said the "large numbers" of New Zealanders coming home is starting to trail away.